10 Tips For Taking Photos Underwater

 Taking photo’s underwater – conclusion.

 Many factors affect dive photography but the most important thing to remember is safety always comes first, never let the perfect shot distract you from the dive plan.
 And of course make sure your photography isn’t damaging the underwater world.
 Keep streamlined, avoid touching sea life and help protect the beauty you are there to see.
-Don’t forget to share you love for the underwater world with photo sharing pages on FB and ID sites like Reef.org to join in.
+I hope you’ve enjoyed these top 10 tips for underwater photography.
+Don’t forget to share you love for the underwater world with photo sharing pages on FB and ID sites like Reef.org.